YunoHost/ynh-dev/README.md

 ### Advanced: using snapshots

-You can check `lxc snapshot --help` to learn how to manage lxc snapshots.
+You can check `incus snapshot --help` to learn how to manage incus snapshots.

 ### Alternative: Using Only Virtualbox